Paraguay Investor Residency: $70K SUACE or $150K Investor Pass?

 Who This Makes Sense For

-The honest math: SUACE requires significantly more capital than the standard path when you factor in investment, company formation, and ongoing maintenance.
-If permanent residency 2 years sooner is worth the premium to you, SUACE makes sense.
-If not, the standard path is the better value.
+The honest math: Both investor routes require significantly more capital than the standard path.
+If permanent residency 2 years sooner is worth the premium, one of these makes sense.
+If the 2-year wait is acceptable, standard residency costs far less.

 Common Mistakes